 Where are Continental tires made?

-Continental tires are mostly made in Germany, but there’s also the brand’s production plants in the US where they make most of the tire models for the US market.
+Continental tires are mostly made in Germany, but there are also the brand’s production plants in the US where they make most of the tire models for the US market.
 You can count on genuine German build quality and the good-old American spirit to give you the best tire quality.

 However, some tires are also made in China, as Continental owns one of the largest tire factories in China, in the city of Hefei.